faucetsdn/udmi/docs/pointset.md

 * `points`: Collection of point names.
   * _{`point_name`}_: Point name.
     * `present_value`: The specific point data reading.
+* `partial_update`: Optional indicator if this is an incremental update (not all points included).

 Telemetry update messages should be sent "as needed" or according to specific requirements as stipulated in the `config` block.
 The basic `pointset` telemetry message for a device should contain the values for all representative points from that device, as determined by the associated `config` block.
 If no points are specified in the `config` block, the device programming determines the representative points.

-Incremental updates (e.g. for COV) can send only the specific updated points as an optimization.
+Incremental updates (e.g. for COV) can send only the specific updated points as an optimization, while setting the top-level `partial_update` [field to `true`](../tests/event_pointset.tests/partial.json).
+These messages may be indiscriminately dropped by the backend systems, so a periodic full-update must still be sent (as per `sample_rate_sec` below).
+Sending an incomplete update without this flag is considered a validation error.

 ## State